 Maths

-The following strands will be covered across the three terms using the Maths No Problem Scheme:
+The following strands will be covered across the three terms by adapting the solid foundations of the ‘White Rose’ scheme and providing a maths mastery approach to teaching:

 • Number and place value, addition / subtraction, measurement, fractions, multiplication / division, statistics, geometry and calculation